Your situation might look like this: Your organization understands the value of performance reviews, but has struggled to implement them.

 - What are some factors to consider?

-California-based security company Area 1 said implementing annual performance reviews turned out to be a great success, because implementing Lattice’s platform encouraged managers and employees to engage in the writing and submitting part of the review process.
+California-based security company Area 1 said implementing annual performance reviews turned out to be a great success, because utilizing Lattice’s platform encouraged managers and employees to engage in the writing and submitting part of the review process.

 Quarterly reviews are performed four times a year.
 Ideally, they’d follow the schedule based on each financial quarter.
-These are sometimes viewed as “performance snapshots” since they tend to focus on short-term goals.
+These are sometimes viewed as “performance snapshots” since they tend to focus more on short-term goals.

 What are some factors to consider?